-At the end of the reporting year, the Group had provided guarantees to bank in respect of the following:
+At the end of the reporting year, the Group had provided guarantees to banks in respect of the following:

-30 June 30 June

-2021 2020

-HK\$'000 HK\$'000

-Performance bonds in favor of its clients 1,250 1,250
+30 June 2022 HK\$'000 30 June 2021 HK\$'000 Performance bonds in favor of its clients 1,250 1,250

-As at 30 June 2021, the amounts of approximately HK\$1,250,000 (2020: HK\$1,250,000) of performance bonds were given by a bank in favour of some of the Group's customers as security for the performance and observance of the Group's obligations under the service contracts entered into between the Group and its customers.
+As at 30 June 2022, HK\$1,250,000 (2021: HK\$1,250,000) of performance bonds were given by a bank in favour of some of the Group's customers as security for the due performance and observance of the Group's obligations under the service contracts entered into between the Group and its customers.
 If the Group fails to provide satisfactory performance to its customers to whom performance bonds have been given, such customers may demand the bank to pay to them the sum or sums stipulated in such demand.
 The Group will then become liable to compensate such banks accordingly.
 The performance bonds will be released upon completion of the contract work for the relevant customers.

-Save as disclosed above, the Group had no material contingent liabilities as at 30 June 2021 (2020: Nil).
+Save as disclosed above, the Group had no material contingent liabilities as at 30 June 2022 (2021: Nil).